vmdn23/systems-puzzle/README.md

 At that point, the web application should be visible by going to `localhost:8080` in a web browser.

-Once you've corrected the bugs and have the basic features working, commit the functional codebase to a new repo following the instructions below.
-As you debug the system, you should keep track of your thought process and what steps you took to solve the puzzle.

-## Instructions to submit your solution
-* Don't schedule your interview until you've worked on the puzzle
-* To submit your entry please use the link you received in your systems puzzle invitation
-* You will only be able to submit through the link one time
-* For security, we will not open solutions submitted via files
-* Use the submission box to enter the link to your GitHub repo or Bitbucket ONLY
-* Link to the specific repo for this project, not your general profile
-* Put any comments in the README inside your project repo

-***
-***
 ***

 # Postmortem